ApryseSDK/pdftron-flutter/README.md

 ```

 #### annotationToolbars
-array of `CustomToolbar` objects or `DefaultToolbars` constants
+array of [`CustomToolbar`](./lib/config.dart) objects or [`DefaultToolbars`](./lib/config.dart) constants.

 Defines custom toolbars.
 If passed in, the set of default toolbars will no longer appear.
+It is possible to mix and match with default toolbars.
+See example below:

 ```dart
 // Viewer will use a custom defined toolbar and a default annotate toolbar in this case